Apollo Global to buy insurance affiliate Athene for $11 billion

 Existing Apollo shareholders will own about 76% of the combined company, and Athene investors will own the rest.
 The deal is expected to be completed in January 2022.

-Reporting by Noor Zainab Hussain in Bengaluru and David French in New York; Editing by Sriraj Kalluvila, Vinay Dwivedi and Jonathan Oatis
+Reporting by David French and Chibuike Oguh in New York and Noor Zainab Hussain in Bengaluru; Editing by Jonathan Oatis and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.